dddrrreee/cs340lx-25aut/labs/1-fast-dev-int/README.md

 ----------------------------------------------------------------------
 ### Now what?

 At this point I'm out of ideas other than overclocking the pi.
 If you're in 340lx and can get consistent better times I'll give you $100 :).

+We've improved the cost from  about 3200 cycles down to 98, roughly a 33x improvement.
+If we could maintain these times for back to back interrupts, this would work out to potentially 7.1M interrupts per second:
+  - The pi runs at 700Mhz.
+  - (700M cycles / sec) / (98 cycles) = 7.1M.